-On December 26, 2004, an earthquake measuring 9.0 on the Richter Scale struck six miles below the surface of the Indian Ocean on the northern tip of the Indonesian island of Sumatra.
-The 2004 earthquake spawned a massive tsunami (and extensive flooding) that smashed the coastlines of 12 countries in South Asia and East Africa, resulting in over 175,000 fatalities, an additional 106,000 missing, and significant economic and non-economic damages.
-Insured losses are relatively low compared to the economic and non-economic costs.
-Few structures or facilities in the region were insured.
+In March 2005, aftershocks were still being felt months after the December 26, 2004, earthquake that struck six miles below the surface of the Indian Ocean on the northern tip of the Indonesian island of Sumatra.
+The 2004 earthquake spawned a massive tsunami that smashed the coastlines of 12 countries in South Asia and East Africa, resulting in over 280,000 people dead or missing and significant economic and non-economic damages.
+Insured losses were relatively low compared to the tens of billions of dollars of economic and non-economic losses because few residential and commercial buildings were insured.